fletchersmp/macOS-Console-Client/README.md

 # macOS-Console-Client

-This project will allow multiple headless accounts to  join servers on Minecraft: Java &amp; Bedrock Edition on macOS.
-It uses the Microsoft Auth system to add accounts.
+AFK Console Client only provides a Java Edition client for Windows, but not macOS.
+This project is inspired by their intuitive design and will allow you to join Minecraft: Java & Bedrock Edition servers on macOS.